By David Bressler, Net Conversion Director of Advanced Analytics

 Facebook will pay its users.

 Apple’s new privacy changes in the recently introduced iOS 14.5 are starting to impair advertising efficiency and will continue to worsen as more Apple users upgrade to the latest operating system.
-As of this writing, iOS 14.5+ makes up ~15% of iOS traffic and is expected to climb to 80+% by the end of June.
+As of this writing, iOS 14.5+ makes up ~40% of iOS traffic and is expected to climb to 80+% next month.

 Before iOS 14.5, users had to opt out of apps tracking you across other apps and websites.
-Now, users have to out in.
-We’re in the fifth week since iOS 14.5 launched and, according to Flurry.com, only 6% of US users have opted in to allow app tracking (15% globally).
+Now, users have to opt in.
+We’re in the third month since iOS 14.5 launched and, according to Flurry.com, only 6% of US users have opted in to allow app tracking (15% globally).
 Advertising dollars account for 98% of Facebook’s revenue.
 Facebook needs people to opt into tracking, or it can run the risk of losing billions of dollars in advertising spend.
 How can they offset those potential losses?
 Incentivize its users to opt-in by paying them.
 Crypto is popular right now.
 Facebook plans on rolling out their own cryptocurrency, Diem.
-I can see them being the first social media to pay its customers a variable-based payment, based on time consumed using the app — just like the Brave browser I mentioned earlier.
+I can see them being the first social media to pay its customers a variable-based payment, based on time consumed using the app.

 Mobile apps will become extinct.